-The Issuer was established as a special purpose financing entity for the purpose of issuing asset-backed securities and has no business operations other than raising external funding for TWUL through the issuance of the Bonds and borrowing under the Liquidity Facilities and Authorised Credit Facilities and entering into Hedging Agreements.
-With effect from the Initial Issue Date, other than the proceeds of the issuance of additional Bonds, the Issuer's principal source of funds is pursuant to the Issuer/TWUL Loan Agreements and funds available to it pursuant to the Liquidity Facilities and other Authorised Credit Facilities.
-The Issuer has issued a guarantee in respect of the obligations of TWUL, TWUCFH and TWUF.
-TWUF is also a special purpose financing entity with no business operations other than having raised external funds for TWUL through the issuance of the TWUF Bonds, and whose principal source of funds available to service debt will be pursuant to the TWUF/TWUL Loan Agreements and the DSR Liquidity Facilities.
+The Issuer was established as a special purpose financing entity for the purpose of issuing asset-backed securities and has no business operations other than raising external funding for TWUL through the issuance of the Bonds and the Secured TWUF Bonds and the Unsecured TWUF Bonds and borrowing under the Liquidity Facilities and Authorised Credit Facilities and entering into Hedging Agreements.
+Other than the proceeds of the issuance of additional Bonds, the Issuer's principal source of funds is pursuant to the Issuer/TWUL Loan Agreements or the TWUF/TWUL Loan Agreements and funds available to it pursuant to the Liquidity Facilities and other Authorised Credit Facilities.
+The Issuer has issued a guarantee in respect of the obligations of TWUL.

-Therefore, the Issuer is subject to all the risks relating to revenues and expenses to which TWUL is subject.
-Such risks could limit funds available to TWUL to enable TWUL to satisfy in full and on a timely basis its obligations under the Issuer/TWUL Loan Agreements and its guarantee under the Security Agreement (see the section "TWUL Revenue and Cost Considerations" above).
-In this respect it should be noted that, as described in Chapter 5 "Description of the TWU Financing Group", TWUL has, with Ofwat consent, made intercompany loans to its parent TWH.
+The Issuer is subject to all the risks relating to revenues and expenses to which TWUL is subject.
+Such risks could limit funds available to TWUL to enable TWUL to satisfy in full and on a timely basis its obligations under the Issuer/TWUL Loan Agreements or the TWUF/TWUL Loan Agreements and its guarantee under the Security Agreement.
+In this respect it should be noted that TWUL has, with Ofwat consent, made intercompany loans to its parent TWH.
 The loans are due to be repaid by TWH in 2037 (or any other date agreed between the parties) and are a material asset to TWUL.
-Should TWH be unable to repay the loans, this could have a material effect on TWUL's ability to meet its obligations to secured creditors.
+In the unlikely event that TWH is unable to repay the loans, this could have a material effect on TWUL's ability to meet its obligations to secured creditors.